-WordPress started out as a blogging system but is now considered to be a CMS.
+WordPress started out as a blogging system but is now considered to be a Content Management Systems (CMS).
 WordPress is now being used to power numerous non-blog websites.
-See this article for the 40 most notable brands using WordPress.
+See this article for the 40 most notable name brands using WordPress.

 There are thousands of themes available for WordPress, as well as thousands of plugins and widgets to extend its functionality.
-WordPress also has an incredibly active community surrounding it, meaning it’s easy to find tutorials or information about nearly every aspect of developing for WP.
+WordPress has an incredibly active community surrounding it.
+This makes it easy to find tutorials or information about nearly every aspect of developing a website using WordPress.

 Through plugins and custom themes, you can turn WordPress into a social network, forum, e-commerce site, and much, much more.
 There is also built-in functionality for creating blog networks or other multi-blog installations from a single core installation.

 WordPress.com offers a hosted, less-versatile version of WordPress.
 The WordPress.com option is free, however there are some caveats.
 With this free option the basic functionality is there.
 Visit my other page that discusses Free Vs. Paid for more information.

 - ✔ Huge developer community with plenty of documentation and tutorials available

 - ✔ Free and paid plugins and specialized themes make it possible to create virtually any kind of site with WordPress

 - ✘ Can be overkill for basic sites